-The District's underlying rating is "A." The Series 2009 and Series 2010 Bonds carry an insured rating of "AA" by S&P based on insurance issued by Assured Guaranty Municipal and Assured Guaranty Corporation, respectively.
-The above ratings are as of June 30, 2014, and reflect all rating changes during the current fiscal year.
+The District's underlying rating is "A." The Series 2009 and Series 2010 Bonds carry an insured rating of "AA" by S&P based on insurance issued by Assured Guaranty Municipal Corp.
+The above ratings are as of June 30, 2015, and reflect all rating changes during the current fiscal year.